thelasteiko/neural-comp/README.md

 # NeurC
 Library and application for the Neural Computation project.

+* NeurCLib: The API portion
+* NeurCApp: The command line application

 ## Usage
 This project was made with Visual Studio Code.
 If all else fails, the following commands can be run from the command line.